pieces-app/plugin_sublime/README.md

 ## Getting Started

 Welcome to the Pieces Sublime Plugin.
-Pieces Sublime plugin robust plugin designed to manage your pieces snippets and interact seamlessly with the Pieces OS client.
+The Pieces Sublime plugin is designed to manage your saved materials in Pieces right from within Sublime, and interact seamlessly with Pieces OS.client.

-To get started, navigate to `Preferences > Package Settings > Pieces > Keybindings` to check out and modify the keybindings.
-If you wish to change the llm model you're using or the host, you can do so in the settings.
+To get started, Check the settings.
+If you wish to change the llm model you're using or the host, you can do so in the settings `Preferences > Package Settings > Pieces > Settings`.

-### Open Asset Command
+### Open Saved Material

-To open your assets, simply open your command palette and run `Pieces: Open an asset`.
+To open your saved materials, simply open your command palette and run `Pieces: Open Saved Material`.
 Then, select the asset you wish to open.

-#### Editor Mode
+#### Edit Saved Materials

-Enter the editor mode with `command/ctrl + e`.
-You can then modify your asset and save it using `command/ctrl + s`.
+To edit a saved material, you'll need to toggle into editor mode.
+You can do so by tapping `command/ctrl+e`.
+From there, you will be able to modify the contents of your material and save the changes using `command/ctrl + s`.

-#### Copy an Asset
+#### Copy Saved Material

 If you're in an asset sheet, you can quickly copy the asset content without selecting it using `command/ctrl + c`.

+### Right click to add an asset

+To save a new snippet in Pieces, select the code you wish to save, right-click to open the context menu, and select `Pieces > Save to Pieces`.

 ### Copilot Ask